-Highlands surrounding the crater together with the crater itself form one of Africa’s most unique and beautiful regions.
-The volcanic craters create a stunning backdrop to some of the most fertile and richest grazing grounds in Africa.
+Highlands surrounding the crater together with the crater itself make up one of Africa’s most unique and beautiful regions.
+The volcanic craters create a stunning backdrop to several of the majority rich and fertile grazing grounds in Africa.
 The walls of the crater rim are steep and soar 400 to 610m high giving off an incredible natural drama as predators and prey stalk and graze their way into the open grasslands, acacia woodlands and swamps on the crater floor thereby giving off a heavenly sight.

 You will find very few safari destinations that deliver the same experience as Ngorongoro crater does; it is one place you go to when you need the easiest and most rewarding game viewing in East Africa.

-The world’s largest intact caldera is home to the highest density of big game in Africa including plenty of wildlife and the famous big five.
-A healthy population of endangered black rhinos protected with its rims as well as some of the largest tusker elephants (200 to 300) left in the world that wander all day in the forests are the prize spots here.
-There is also a good population of black maned lions that stalk the grasslands, healthy herds of wildebeests along with zebras, hyenas (600) and leopards.
+The globe’s largest intact caldera is habitat to the highest mass of big game in Africa as well as an abundance of wildlife and the famous big five.
+A well-to-do populace of endangered black rhinos protected with its rims as well as a number of the hugest tusker elephants (200 to 300) left in the world that wander all day in the forests are the prize spots here.
+There is also a good population of black manned lions that stalk the grasslands, hale and hearty herds of wildebeests along with zebras, hyenas (600) and leopards.
 In total large mammals residing in this bowl is estimated to be 25,000 with a population of 6000 resident wildebeests, 70 lions and about 30 endangered black rhinos inhabit the crater floor.
 Flamingos can be seen crowding the soda lakes giving off a pink hue from a distance.
-In addition to these there are other wildlife including serval cat, bat eared foxes, Giant and Thompson’s gazelle, cheetah, jackal and a population of about 400 different species of birds.
+In addition to these there are other wildlife including serval cats, bat eared foxes, Giant and Thompson’s gazelle, cheetah, jackal and a population of about 400 different species of birds.
 In addition you find plenty of hippos converging on the Ngoitoktok springs picnic site.
-Though less commonly seen, warthogs, hartebeests, waterbucks, bushbucks and Bohor’s reedbucks also inhabit here.
+Though less commonly seen, warthogs, hartebeests, water bucks, bush bucks and Bohor’s reed bucks also inhabit here.

 All this wonder is in plenty mainly because of the presence of water both the permanent springs which make sure they maintain the swamps as well as the permanent streams and rivers that flow off the crater rim.

 Ngorongoro is a mixture of lush green, rain watered vegetation and desert plants.
-The area is made up of semi arid plant communities, uncultivated lowland vegetation, highland forests and abundant short grass that is used for grazing.
-High open moorland, grasslands, scrub health as well as the remains of dense evergreen forests line the steep slopes of the crater as highland trees which include yellow-wood, peacock flower, sweet Olive and Kousso (Hagenia abyssinica) form an exciting mix.
+The area is made up of semi arid plant communities, uncultivated lowland vegetation, highland forests and abundant short grass that are used for grazing.
+Lofty open highlands, grasslands, scrub health as well as the remainder of thick evergreen forests line the steep inclines of the crater as highland trees which include yellow-wood, peacock flower, sweet Olive and Kousso (Hagenia abyssinica) form an exciting mix.

-Extensive stretches of pencil cedar on Makarut Mountain to the west and pure bamboo on Oldenani Mountain can be seen as Dove weeds dominate the lower slopes.
-Red thorn Acacia and Gum Acacia constitute the upland woodlands and these are very important for protecting the watershed.
+On Makarut Mountain are far-reaching stretches of Pencil Cedar to the west and pure bamboo on Oldenani Mountain can be seen as Dove weeds that take over the lesser slopes.
+Gum Acacia and Red thorn Acacia constitute the upland woodlands and these are very important for shielding the watershed.

-The crater basin is covered by open short grass plains which are dotted by fresh and brackish water lakes, swamps, marshes and two patches of Acacia woodland.
-Inside there you will find Lerai forest which is home to Acacia and the yellow fever tree as well as Laiyanai forest that has Acacia Lahai and Pillar wood.
-Occasional umbrella acacia and Commiphora Africana trees make up the grass covered undulating plains to the west as the Zebrawood and Blackthorn acacia dominate in the dry conditions beside Lake Eyasi.
-The richness of the extensive grassland and bush which is relatively untouched by cultivation supports the large population of wild game.
+The crater basin is enclosed by open undersized meadow plains which are dotted by brackish and clean water lakes, swamps, marshes and two areas of Acacia woodland.
+Inside there you will find Lerai forest which is dwelling to the yellow fever and Acacia tree as well as Laiyanai forest that has Acacia Lahai and Pillar wood.
+The rare umbrella acacia and Commiphora Africana trees make up the grass covered heaving plains in the west as the Zebrawood and Blackthorn acacia take over in the dry settings beside Lake Eyasi.
+The richness of the extensive grassland and bush which is moderately unscathed by farming supports the large population of wild game.

-The other option to get to Arusha is to fly to Kilimanjaro International Airport which is just 46 kilometres from Arusha.
-You can as well as go through Julius Nyerere international airport in Dar es Salaam and fly to Arusha airport.
+The other option to get to Arusha is to fly to Kilimanjaro International Airport which is just 46 kilometers from Arusha.
+You can as well as go through Julius Nyerere international airport in Dar-es-Salaam and fly to Arusha airport.

 Sitting on the rim of the crater, Ngorongoro crater lodge has spectacular views to die for.
 This lodge is best accessed by aircraft which lands at Manyara airstrip from which you drive to the lodge in an hour’s journey.
 If you plans of visiting Serengeti national park, this is the best lodge to be at as Serengeti is just next door.
 This gives it a unique intrinsic part of any top end to a Tanzanian safari holiday or better yet a honeymoon.